rodriguesfas/pyverbnet/README.md

 # pyverbnet
-Just one way to use VerbNet with Python
+Python package to provide fast lookups into VerbNet data for NLP solutions.